hofstee-hp/MicroWatt_on_Arty_A7-100T/README.md

 We recommend the web installer version 291.7MB initial download since the ingle file download for Vivado 2024.1 is 107GB (sic)

-Install the digilent board packages:
+Install the digilent board packages: (Note: I was recently able to skip this step.
+I suggest you skip it too.)
 ```
 $ cd
 $ git clone https://github.com/Digilent/vivado-boards.git